 The RCMP has done its job… what next?

 Unlike Langford where Mayor Stew Young has forced the RCMP to be severely understaffed, the Nanaimo Detachment of the RCMP has the manpower to perform its duties.
-The torch is now passed to the Crown Prosecutors upon whom falls the duty of compiling and presenting the evidence to a judge in such a manner that the judge understands the real cost to society caused by a burglary spree and that the judge understands that the perpetrator does not simply have an addiction that only affects him or her.
+After they do so though, the torch is then passed to the Crown Prosecutors.
+It is there duty to compile and present the evidence to a judge in such a manner that the judge understands the real cost to society caused by a burglary spree and that the judge understands that the perpetrator does not simply have an addiction that only affects him or her.

 Drug Addiction is not a victim-less crime